AmrutaKulkarni01/spellings-quiz/README.md

 ### Features left to implement

 -   In the future I would like to add a timer for the quiz.
-User should answer each question within some fixed number of seconds.When the given time is over next question will appear automatocally.
+User should answer each question within some fixed number of seconds.
+When the given time is over next question will appear automatically.
 -   It would be also a nice idea to create login-id for the user.
 We can save the score for each profile.
 In this way we could track user's progress when he plays the quiz each time.

 ## Testing